-Policing 2026 is a collaborative and strategic programme of work established in 2016 by the Scottish Police Authority (SPA) and Police Scotland to establish a strategy for policing in Scotland to meet emerging and projected need over the next decade, and to enable the police service to become operationally and financially sustainable.
+To address this, Policing 2026: Serving a Changing Scotland was established in 2016 by the Scottish Police Authority (SPA) and Police Scotland to develop a strategic response to meet the emerging and projected needs of our communities over the next decade, and to enable the police service to become operationally and financially sustainable.

 Policing in Scotland has gone through significant transition; it is proudly one of the oldest public services in the world.
 Now the service must transform to realise and release the full benefits of being a single organisation.
 Local policing will remain at the heart of what we do, supported by a wide range of specialist capabilities.